pachyderm/docs-content/latest/sdk/install.md

 The [Python SDK](https://pypi.org/project/pachyderm-sdk/) enables you to interact with {{%productName%}}'s API, client, and configuration directly in a powerful way.

-{{% notice warning %}}
-The SDK is in an Alpha stage.
-We'd love to hear about your experience using our new SDK.
-You can share your thoughts by joining our open source Slack community.
-{{% /notice %}}

 ## 1. Installation

 Before using the Pachyderm SDK, make sure you have it installed.
 You can install the SDK using pip: